 How to install a package not on PyPI/Conda but available on GitHub

-Are you trying to deploy your app to Streamlit Cloud, but don't know how to specify a Python dependency in your requirements file that is available on GitHub but not any package index like PyPI or Conda?
+Are you trying to deploy your app to Streamlit Community Cloud, but don't know how to specify a Python dependency in your requirements file that is available on a public GitHub repo but not any package index like PyPI or Conda?
 If so, continue reading to find out how!